FC-Datalog as a Framework for Efficient String Querying: Efficient FC-Datalog

-On the other hand, we would like to lower both data complexity further than $\nlogspace$ and combined complexity further than $\pspace$.
+Therefore, through imposing linearity we have improved both data and combined complexity.
+On the other hand, we would like lower data complexity than $\nlogspace$, and lower combined complexity than $\pspace$.
 Furthermore, $\pspace$-completeness occurs even on a single-character input.
 As such, we look for more efficient fragments.